Hitta/simplerialize/README.md

 ### About

-#### FAQ (or: API and feature design powered by kthxbye)
+#### FAQ
+* Q: Why haven't you implemented [insert-whatever-thing-you-think-this-sort-of-library-should-support-here]
+* A: Because your need isn't ours, thus: fork + fix + pull request
-* Q: <insert-any-differing-opinion-about-this-library-here>
+* Q: [insert-any-differing-opinion-about-this-library-here]
-* A: Fork and fix, kthxbye
+* A: Fork + fix + pull request
-* Q: This library is crap because <insert-any-relevant-or-non-relevant-religious-stance-here>
+* Q: This library is crap because [insert-any-relevant-or-non-relevant-religious-stance-here]
 * A: kthxbye
-* Q: Why haven't you implemented <insert-whatever-thing-you-think-this-sort-of-library-should-support-here>
-* A: Because your need isn't ours, kthxbye (or simply: fork and fix, kthxbye)

 #### Use case:
 * API neutral streaming serialization of POJOs to XML and JSON